pyodide/pyodide-blog/content/posts/jspi.md

     do_something_with(result)
 ```

-This code cannot be run in Pyodide because `urllib` requires low-level socket operations which are not available in the browser.
+The native implementation of `urllib` requires low-level socket operations which
+are not available in the browser.
+To make it work in Pyodide, we need to
-To make this work, you'll need to replace `urllib` with a JavaScript API that can make HTTP requests, such as `fetch`.

-However, `fetch` is asynchronous and returns a Promise, which means you cannot directly use it in a synchronous Python function.
+implement it based on the `fetch` browser API.
+However, `fetch` is asynchronous
+and returns a Promise, which means we cannot directly use it in a synchronous
+Python function.

 ```py
 from js import fetch